crate/crate/docs/sql/statements/alter-table.rst

 at any time, adding a new :ref:`generated column
 <sql-create-table-generated-columns>` is only possible if the table is empty.
 In addition, adding a base column with :ref:`sql-create-table-default-clause` is not supported.
-It is possible to define a CHECK constraint with the restriction that only the column being added may be used in the boolean expression.
+It is possible to define a ``CHECK`` constraint with the restriction that only the column being added may be used in the :ref:`boolean expression <sql-literal-value>`.

 :data_type:
   Data type of the column which should be added.